tshepi-tech/Contact-manager/README.md

 ## Objective of project for author

 as a frontend developer- I  had limited knowledge of backend.
-Iwanted to challenge myself to build APIs and put them to use with a satck I know (React)
+I wanted to challenge myself to build APIs and put them to use with a stack I know (React)

 ## What I learnt